-If you are a lover of lamb or spiced beef, this restaurant built in stone, halfway between the luxury and the familiar side, will become one of the unforgettable experiences of the trip.
+If you are a lover of lamb or spiced beef, this restaurant built in stone will become one of the unforgettable experiences of the trip.
 The sunset views from the terrace of the Seyyah Han towards the caves of Çavusin will remain in your retina for a long time after leaving.

-Situated in the Southwest of Göreme, in the town of Uçhisar, a high rocky outcrop, with a gallery of tunnels dug for centuries by its ancient inhabitants, we find another mandatory stop.
+Situated in the Southwest of Göreme, in Uçhisar, a high rocky outcrop.
+This place has a gallery of tunnels dug for centuries by its ancient inhabitants, we find another mandatory stop.
 It is the “Castle” of Uchisar which controls the whole town.

 For centuries inhabited, nowadays all the rooms cannot be visited due to the collapse and deterioration of some of them.
 Until recently, some of them were used as pigeon lofts by local farmers, who used the guano of these birds as an excellent fertilizer.

 However, as a genuine VIP traveler, you cannot leave Cappadocia without having flown over its lunar valleys with the help of a hot-air balloon.
 The geomorphological beauty of the whole region, in conjunction with its optimal atmospheric conditions, will allow the traveler to climb up to 300 m on walks of an hour and a half with the accurate explanation of a qualified guide.